Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

  * Find commands based on keywords about their function.
 2. Develop a valuable skill set for effectively navigating the Linux command line.

+# 10. Perform an SQL Query

+> Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.

+## Scenario

+In this scenario, you have to determine which employee devices must be updated.
+You also need to investigate user login activity to explore if any unusual activity has occurred.

+The information you need is located in the `machines` and `login_attempts` tables in the `organization` database.

+Here’s how you’ll do this task: **First**, you’ll obtain information on the employee devices that must be updated. **Next**, you’ll examine the login attempts for unusual activity. **Finally**, you’ll use the `ORDER BY` keyword to sort the data returned by your SQL queries.

+### Task 1.
+Retrieve Employee Device Data

+In this task, you need to obtain information on employee devices because your team needs to update them.
+The information you need is in the `machines` table in the `organization` database.

+**First**, you need to retrieve all the information about the employee devices.
+**Next**, you want to focus on the email client running on various devices.
+**Finally**, you need information on the operating systems used on various devices and their last patch date.

+### Task 2.
+Investigate Login Activity

+In this task, you need to analyze the information from the log_in_attempts table to determine if any unusual activity has occurred.

+**First**, you need to investigate the locations where login attempts were made to ensure that they’re in expected areas (the United States, Canada, or Mexico).
+**Next**, you need to check if login attempts were made outside of the organization's working hours.
+**Finally**, you need to get a complete picture of all login attempts.

+### Task 3.
+Order Login Attempts Data

+In this task, you need to use the `ORDER` BY keyword.
+You'll sequence the data that your query returns according to the login date and time.

+**First**, you need to sort the information by date.
+**Next**, you need to further organize the previous results by ordering them by `login_time`.

+### Expectations

+By completing this activity, you will:

+1. Gain practical experience in running basic SQL queries to:
+* Select specific columns from a table.
+* Select all columns from a table using an asterisk (`*`).
+* Sort query results using the `ORDER BY` keyword.
+2. Build a strong foundation for running more advanced queries and applying filters in the future.

 # 4. Using Filters to SQL Queries